electro-logic/Oscilloscope/README.md

 - Visual Studio 2022 with .NET desktop development workload installed

-- NI-VISA .NET SDK 2024 Q4 [http://www.ni.com/download/ni-visa-run-time-engine](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html)

 To run the project you need:

-- NI-VISA .NET Runtime 2024 Q4 [http://www.ni.com/download/ni-visa-run-time-engine](https://www.ni.com/en/support/downloads/drivers/download.ni-visa.html)
+- USB Test and Measurement Device (IVI) driver (ausbtmc.sys, 24 kb)

-- Gnuplot 5.2 (optional for graphs, 25 MB) http://www.gnuplot.info/ see GNUPLOT section for more informations
+- Gnuplot 6.0 (optional for graphs, 25 MB) http://www.gnuplot.info/ see GNUPLOT section for more informations

 Please ensure that your Oscilloscope firmware is updated: https://www.rigolna.com/firmware